bperez3237/artist-page/README.md

 Depending on the type of artist they may have different needs.
 Some artists may need this section to make appointments, some may need this for receiving any kind of messages.

+## Data/Models Setup

+The models in this application are:
+- User
+ - has many comments
+ - has one form
+- Product (Artworks)
+ - has many comments
+- Comment
+ - belongs to user
+ - belongs to product
+- Form
+ - belongs to user